fuqi1001/theater-java/README.md

   * Any movies showing on 7th, you'll get 1$ discount
   * The discount amount applied only one if met multiple rules; biggest amount one
 * We want to print the movie schedule with simple text & json format

+## Update by Qi
+after running the test by using maven lifecycle or directly from test folder, there will be a coverage report in the path `target/site/jacoco/index.html`